wusai2333/trib/doc/labs.md

 - `trib` defines the common Tribbler interfaces and data structures.
 - `trib/tribtest` provides several basic test cases for the interfaces.
+- `trib/cmd/trib-front` is the web-server launcher that you just run.
 - `trib/cmd/kv-client` is a command line key-value RPC client for quick testing.
 - `trib/cmd/kv-server` runs a key-value service as an RPC server.
-- `trib/cmd/trib-front` is the web-server launcher that you just run.
+- `trib/cmd/bins-client` is a bin storage service client.
-- `trib/cmd/trib-back` is the back-end storage server launcher.
-We will use it when we have an back-end.
+- `trib/cmd/bins-back` is a bin storage service back-end launcher.
+- `trib/cmd/bins-keeper` is a bin stroage service keeper launcher.
+- `trib/cmd/bins-mkrc` generates a bin storage configuration file.
 - `trib/entries` defines helper several functions on constructing a Tribbler front-end or a back-end.
 - `trib/ref` is a reference monolithic implementation of the